Breadcrumb

 About Tintin Wulia

-Dr Tintin Wulia is a Senior Researcher at HDK-Valand/Academy of Art and Design.
-She is Principal Investigator of Protocols of Killings: 1965, distance, and the ethics of future warfare (Swedish Research Council-funded, 2021-2023).
-For her project Things for Politics’ Sake: Aesthetic Objects and Social Change she received the highly competitive ERC Starting Grant (ERC, THINGSTIGATE, 101041284, 2023-2028).
+Dr Tintin Wulia is a Senior Researcher at HDK-Valand/Academy of Art and Design and a Visiting Research Fellow at LSE Department of International History.
+She is Principal Investigator for Protocols of Killings: 1965, distance, and the ethics of future warfare (Swedish Research Council, 2021-2023) and Things for Politics’ Sake: Aesthetic Objects and Social Change (ERC, THINGSTIGATE, 101041284, 2023-2028).

-Her works have been shown in major exhibitions including Chicago Architecture Biennale (2021), Sharjah Biennale (2013), Asia Pacific Triennale (2012), Gwangju Biennale (2012), Moscow Biennale (2011), Jakarta Biennale (2009), and Istanbul Biennale (2005), amongst others.
+Wulia's works have been shown in major exhibitions including Chicago Architecture Biennale (2021), Sharjah Biennale (2013), Asia Pacific Triennale (2012), Gwangju Biennale (2012), Moscow Biennale (2011), Jakarta Biennale (2009), and Istanbul Biennale (2005), amongst others.
 They are also part of prominent private and public collections internationally, including in Stedelijk Van Abbemuseum, Singapore Art Museum, Queensland Art Gallery/Gallery of Modern Art, and He Xiangning Art Museum.
 Wulia represented Indonesia with a solo pavilion at the 57th Venice Biennale (2017).

 Research areas and interests

-• motifs: passports | mosquitoes (and insects) | maps | death | geometry | cardboard waste | machines
+• motifs: passports | mosquitoes | insects | maps | death | geometry | cardboard waste | machines

-• themes: inclusive citizenship | mobility | chance | iconic consciousness | the anthropocene | identity | Indonesia's Chineseness | Indonesia's 1965 | violence, distance, and accountability | warfare | secrecy | imagination and institution | imagination, memory, and the future
+• themes: inclusive citizenship | mobility | chance | iconic consciousness | knowledge and the visuals | the anthropocene | identity | Indonesia's Chineseness | Indonesia's 1965 | violence, distance, and accountability | warfare | secrecy | archives and declassification | imagination and institution | imagination, memory, and the future